awsdocs/amazon-redshift-management-guide/doc_source/configure-jdbc-connection.md

 1. Declare the version of the driver that you want to use in the dependencies section of your `pom.xml` file\.

    Amazon Redshift offers drivers for tools that are compatible with the JDBC 4\.2 API\.
-For information about the functionality supported by these drivers, see [Download an Amazon Redshift JDBC driver](#download-jdbc-driver)\.
+For information about the functionality supported by these drivers, see [Download the Amazon Redshift JDBC driver](#download-jdbc-driver)\.

    Add a dependency for the driver from the following list\.
 **Note**
 For version 1\.2\.1\.1001 and later, you can use either the generic driver class name `com.amazon.redshift.jdbc.Driver` or the version\-specific class name listed with the driver in the list following, for example `com.amazon.redshift.jdbc42.Driver`\.
 For releases before 1\.2\.1\.1001, only version\-specific class names are supported\.

    Replace the *driver\-version* in the following example with your driver version\.
-For example, `1.2.45.1069`\.
+For example, `1.2.55.1083`\.
    + JDBC 4\.2–compatible driver:

      ```